 Harder Charcoal makes a good product, and although it is fifth on this list, we actually like this charcoal a lot.
 This restaurant-style lump charcoal produces excellent heat and flavor.

-Harder Charcoal is made using South American Quebracho wood, an excellent choice for grilling and smoking meats.
+Harder Charcoal is made using South America Quebracho, an excellent choice for grilling and smoking meats.
 This Charcoal is another good option for Kamados.

 What we like: